gabrielmmh/gabrielmmh/README.md

 Hi there, I'm Gabriel Hermida, a Junior Software Developer from Brazil.

-Studying computer engineering and software development at [Insper](https://www.insper.edu.br/en/) since 2021, I've experienced a lot of different technologies and frameworks, primarily languages like Python, C, C++, Java, JavaScript and frameworks like React, React Native, Next, Node, Django, OpenCV, ROS, Arduino, etc.
+Studying computer engineering and software development at [Insper](https://www.insper.edu.br/en/) since 2021, I've experienced a lot of different technologies and frameworks, primarily languages like Python, C, JavaScript and frameworks like React Native, Next and Jupyter Notebooks.

 <h3 align="center">Languages, Frameworks and Tools:</h3>